 Homestead Trail is a 3.1 mile lightly trafficked loop trail located near Austin, Texas that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, and mountain biking and is accessible from January until January.
+The trail is primarily used for hiking, walking, and mountain biking and is best used from January until January.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash